metw0/DotSnap/README.md

 2. Run the setup script (it will create a ready-made .venv):
    `chmod +x install.sh && ./install.sh`

-The program is now ready to use!
+The program is now ready to use !

 ---